githubgrpt/learning/README.md

 # learning
-This repo for learning Git
+This repo is for learning Git